EUFAR/egads-gui/doc/source/install.rst

 Installation
 =============

-The latest version of the EGADS GUI can be obtained from https://github.com/EUFAR/egads-gui/tree/Lineage
+The latest version of the EGADS GUI can be obtained from https://github.com/EUFAR/egads-gui/tree/Lineage and from https://github.com/EUFAR/egads-gui/releases for the Stand-alone version (look for the EGADS Lineage GUI STA vX.X.X package, STA means stand-alone).

 *************
 Prerequisites
 *************

-The use of the EGADS GUI requires the following packages:
+The use of the EGADS GUI as a standard Python script requires the following packages:

 * Python 3.5.4 or newer.
 Available at https://www.python.org/
 * PyQt 5.11.3 or newer.
 Available at https://www.riverbankcomputing.com/software/pyqt/download5
-* EGADS 0.9.3 or newer.
+* EGADS 1.0.0 or newer.
 Available at https://pypi.python.org/pypi/egads
 * Matplotlib 2.2.2 or newer.
 Available at https://pypi.python.org/pypi/matplotlib
 * Cartopy 0.17.0 or newer.
 Available at https://pypi.org/project/Cartopy/
 * Simplekml 1.3.1 or newer.
 Available at https://pypi.org/project/simplekml/